orbitalfoundation/mercury/README.md

 ## TODO

+	* NOV 14 - FIRMED UP SOME CONCEPTS OF SYSTEM RUNNERS AND APP LOADERS

+	- Need to figure out how to call a js method or something... or have a js thing poll me... this may be best

+	I firmed up an idea of a system runner and app loader Now I need to pass events from the view layer down to the js layer
+		- and then invent buttons

+	- let's test out rendering a few simple elements to the display; like a nice button, maybe with an image in it
+	- lets try pipe ux back to the js layer

+	- maybe also try renderlib
+	-

 	- the broker probably needs to save state to disk, and also handle graph fragments

 	- show off login